Safety scandals give foreign dairies a boost in China

 But in doing so, they have to defend themselves against reputational risk.
 In 2008 Arla, which already has a formula joint venture with Mengniu, had to reassure its international customers that it does not sell Chinese-produced products elsewhere, after production at the Chinese plant was temporarily suspended after the melamine scandal.

 Milk and formula safety became a deep concern for Chinese parents after the 2008 scandal.
-At least six babies died and 300,000 became ill from drinking milk formula contaminated with melamine, a chemical used in fertilizer and plastic.
+At least six babies died and 300,000 became ill from drinking milk formula contaminated with melamine, a chemicalused in fertiliser and plastic.

 Mengniu last year destroyed milk tainted with aflatoxin, a carcinogenic mould found in corn grown in humid climates.